-After removing the wood from the notch, make the felling cut on the opposite side of the notch.
+After removing the cutout of wood, make the felling cut on the opposite side of the notch.
 This is done by making a cut about two inches higher than the center of the notch.
 This will leave enough uncut wood between the felling cut and the notch to form a hinge.
 This hinge will help prevent the tree from falling in the wrong direction.